open-ephys/gui-docs/source/User-Manual/Plugins/Onix-Source.rst

 stream.
 Depending on the probe type, the following options, and a button to view the selected option in the probe viewer, may be available:

-- *AP Gain*: The gain for the AP channels.
-- *LFP Gain*: The gain for the LFP channels.
 - *Reference*: The reference channel for the probe.
+- *AP Gain*: The gain for the AP channels (Neuropixels 1.0 only).
+- *LFP Gain*: The gain for the LFP channels (Neuropixels 1.0 only).
-- *AP Filter Cut*: Whether or not to apply a filter to the AP channels.
+- *AP Filter Cut*: Whether or not to apply a filter to the AP channels (Neuropixels 1.0 only).

 Channel Constraints
 ^^^^^^^^^^^^^^^^^^^^^